LehiThomas/web-homework/webapp/README.md

  * Seed the database.
 Possible solutions include:
    * producing a CSV file and endpoint that allows the file to be uploaded through the web server
-   * modifying the web server post install script to ensure the databse is correctly seeded instead
+   * modifying the web server post install script to ensure the database is correctly seeded instead

  * Add an i18n setting.
 This is easily done in a couple of ways.
    * Via URL (eg `?i18n=true`) that turns all of the display text into gibberish (eg replace the front with something that does not use a latin based charset).